Dr. Christina Bache

 Originally from Copperas Cove, Texas, my experience traveling and working in the U.S., Central America, Europe, the Caucuses, the Balkans, the Middle East, North Africa, West Africa, and Turkey has shaped my understanding of the frameworks necessary to ensure people can live a life of dignity, free from fear and want.
 My multi-disciplinary work focuses on responsible business practices, livelihood security of vulnerable groups, forced migration, and the meaningful inclusion of women in fragile and conflict-affected environments.

 Since 2018, I have been living in Brussels, Belgium.
 Currently, I am an Associate Researcher at the Center for Migration, Diversity, and Justice at the Brussels School of Governance, Vrije Universiteit Brussels.
-From 2019-2021, I was a visiting fellow at the London School of Economics and Political Science, IDEAS.
-From 2018-2019, I was a visiting fellow with the Wilfred Martens Centre for European Studies, the in-house think tank of the European People's Party.
+From 2019-2021, I was a Visiting Fellow at the London School of Economics and Political Science, IDEAS.
+From 2018-2019, I was a Visiting Fellow with the Wilfred Martens Centre for European Studies, the in-house think tank of the European People's Party.

 From 2005-2018, I lived in Istanbul, Turkey, where I worked at the Istanbul Policy Center, Sabanci University, and the Center for European and International Studies, Kadir Has University.
 I was deeply engaged in civil society, co-founding the Women in Foreign Policy Turkey Chapter, co-administering the Syria Support Network, and serving on the Advisory Board of the CIPE LIFE project that supported food entrepreneurs from the Syrian and host communities in Turkey.

-My academic contributions include teaching courses on the UN and Global Governance, Crisis Management, Peace and Conflict Management, Global Concerns, Responsible Business Practices, and International Organizations, advising students on the writing of their dissertations, conducting research, presenting my research findings, publishing my research interests and findings in academic journals, contributing to research projects, and editing colleagues' manuscripts.
-Moreover, I have experience demonstrating the practical application of my research interests and findings to policy circles, multi-lateral organizations, civil society, and the private sector.
+My academic contributions include teaching courses on the UN and Global Governance, Crisis Management, Peace and Conflict Management, Global Concerns, Responsible Business Practices, Research Methods, and International Organizations, advising students on the writing of their dissertations, conducting research, presenting my research findings, publishing my research interests and findings in academic journals, contributing to joint research projects, and editing colleagues' manuscripts.
+Moreover, I have experience demonstrating the practical application of my research interests and findings to policy circles, multi-lateral organizations, donor governments, civil society, and the private sector.

 As a practitioner, I have conducted peace and conflict assessments and strategic evaluations in the fields of humanitarian assistance and development coordination for the International Labour Organisation (ILO), International Organization for Migration (IOM), European Parliament, German development agency (GIZ), SPARK, and Verite.
 In addition, I served as a civil society representative for the European Union’s working group on the implementation of the Women, Peace and Security Agenda, contributed to a European Parliament-supported study on a progressive European foreign policy agenda, and co-wrote policy briefs on development, equity, and inclusion in development assistance for the Biden-Harris administration as a member of Women of Color Advancing Peace and Security.